-Standard/ Elements Concept Descriptor 2.1 Health Each child's health and physical activity is supported and promoted.
-2.1.1 Wellbeing and comfort Each child's wellbeing and comfort is provided for, including appropriate opportunities to meet each child's need for sleep, rest and relaxation.
-2.1.2 Health practices and Effective illness and injury management and hyg procedures practices are promoted and implemented.
+Standard/ Elements Concept Descriptor 2.1 Health Each child's health and physical activity is support promoted.
+2.1.1 Wellbeing and Each child's wellbeing and comfort is provided for, including appropriate opportunities to meet each child's need for sleep, rest and relaxation.
+2.1.2 Health practices and procedures nd Effective illness and injury management and hygiene practices are promoted and implemented.
 2.1.3 Healthy lifestyle Healthy eating and physical activity are promoted and appropriate for each child.
 2.2 Safety Each child is protected.
 2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard.
-2.2.2 Incident and emergency management are developed in consultation with relevant authorities, 2.2.3 Child protection on Management, educators, and staff are aware of their role and responsibilities to identify and respond to every child at risk of abuse or neglect.
+2.2.2 Incident and emergency management Plans to effectively manage incidents and emergencies are developed in consultation with relevant authorities, practised and implemented.